wearefrank/frank2openbanking/README.md

 ```

 ```
 NOTE: The application can also be run using the FrankFramework using docker.
-The docker-compose file is included in the repository.
+The docker-compose file is included in the frankframework repository.
 Follow the mounting instructions in the FrankFramework repository.
 ```

 ## Usage